NicoMincuzzi/go-webapp-startup/README.md

 Request -> Route Parser -> [Optional Middleware] -> Route Handler -> [Optional Middleware] -> Response
 ```

 When a request comes in, Gin first parses the route.
 If a matching route definition is found, Gin invokes the route handler and zero or more middleware in an order defined by the route definition.
-We will see how this is done when we take a look at the code in a later section.

 Create a file called `main.go` containing this code: